.

 1. Text Link

-Editor’s Note: A version of this article was published in MedCity News on August 12, 2021.
+Editor’s Note: A version of this article was originally published in MedCity News on August 12, 2021.

 Like many parts of the healthcare industry, molecular testing laboratories are evolving incredibly fast.
 Almost daily, there are advances in everything from instrumentation to service delivery.
 No longer the mysterious hidden function tucked away in a remote part of the hospital, molecular testing labs are becoming a much more prominent part of the overall healthcare package.